Cap America donates to Madison County Recovery Allies

 Cap America recently made a $50,000 donation to Madison County Recovery Allies (MCRA).

-MCRA formed as a non-profit organization in June of 2022 to improve access to substance use disorder treatment and recovery resources for Madison County residents.
-Their mission is to help break the cycle of addiction in Madison County.
+MCRA formed as a non-profit organization in June of 2022 to improve access to substance use disorder treatment and recovery resources for Madison County Missouri residents.
+Its mission is to help break the cycle of addiction in Madison County.

 With this generous donation, MCRA plans to add more certified peer specialists and recovery support specialists and will continue working on a long-term plan to bring recovery housing to Madison County.